-A person commits a public lewdness offense if the person knowingly engages in sexual contact or any type of sexual intercourse in a public place or, if not in a public place, the person is reckless about whether another is present who will be offended or alarmed by the person's act.
+Knowingly engaging in sexual contact or any type of sexual intercourse in a public place or, if not in a public place, the person is reckless about whether another is present who will be offended or alarmed by the person's act.
 This definition also includes any act prohibited by Section 21.07 of the Texas Penal Code.